NovemberDev/novemberdev-godot-endless-runner-tutorial/README.md

 ![Screenshot](repo_images/endlessrunner_1.png)

-If you press the "Compile Parts"-Button again, the toolscript creates a "res://compiled_parts.tres"-File, which contains your configuration and gets parsed at runtime foreach part of any theme.
+If you press the "Compile Parts"-Button again, the Toolscript creates a "res://compiled_parts.tres"-File, which contains your configuration and gets parsed at runtime foreach part of any theme.

-In the background another ToolScript (ObjectPooling.gd) creates instances of your scenes to make sure the game doesn't stutter while you play.
+In the background another Toolscript (ObjectPooling.gd) creates instances of your scenes to make sure the game doesn't stutter while you play.

 ## How to extend the game?